Performs Actions with Uni-Functional Toys (LR)

 These are the possible next steps for learners who have mastered, or are mastering, the skills listed above.
 Note that new skill areas may require fluency in other component skills not listed above.
 Also, you can introduce composite skill sequences prematurely to keep your learner progressing, as generativity may occur earlier than expected.

-Performs Gross Motor Action (LR)Performs Gross Motor Action (LR)Intro to Washing HandsIntro to Washing HandsPerforms Action with Multi-Functional ToysPerforms Action with Multi-Functional ToysAnswering Personal Questions w/ Safety Badge Answering Personal Questions w/ Safety Badge Intro to Faucets/DialsIntro to Faucets/Dials
+Performs Gross Motor Action (LR)Performs Gross Motor Action (LR)Intro to Washing HandsIntro to Washing HandsPerforms Action with Multi-Functional ToysPerforms Action with Multi-Functional ToysProviding Personal Information w/ Safety Badge Providing Personal Information w/ Safety Badge Intro to Faucets/DialsIntro to Faucets/Dials

 Follow the link below to better understand component-composite analysis.